import-js/eslint-plugin-import/docs/rules/no-named-default.md

 // message: Using exported name 'bar' as identifier for default export. import { default as foo } from './foo.js';
 import { default as foo, bar } from './foo.js';
-import { default as foo, bar as baz } from './foo.js';
 ```